 This is the back story to the book Wheel of Fortune.

 Both Massimo and I are not the typical thinkers on the subjects that we know about, including strategy.
-We are both creatives in different ways and see things in both complementary and contrasting terms, which makes for a great pairing for authorship.
-It was fun working with Massimo on this book, and on all of our other projects as well.
+We are both creatives in different ways and see things in both complementary and contrasting terms, which makes for a great co-author pairing.
+It was fun working with Massimo on this book and on all of our other projects as well.
 He was able to keep up with my frenetic pace of ideation, writing, and editing!
 When we were done, I told him:

 So, having worked with me on the book, you now know my deep secrets to speedy writing and publication.
 Kaizen!
 Nobody else knows the secrets, except for my wife.

-Wheel of Fortune is a small book, one that gets straight to the point, and is packed with a lot of useful information and insightful analysis.
+Wheel of Fortune is a small book, one that gets straight to the hear of business strategy, and is packed with a lot of useful information and insightful analysis.
 Massimo and I hope that readers find it to be illuminating and that it propels leaders to make practical improvements to strategy development and execution.